apacheli/testing/manual/src/installing_whirlybird.md

 `GatewayClient` and `HttpClient` is what you're most likely to use in your program.
 However, you're free to import any additional whirlybird modules as long as it suites your needs.
+You can skip ahead to the [Core Modules](./core_modules.md) section of this manual to see the available exports.